 In a soft reservation, devices access the medium following PCA rules.
 The reservation owner may access the medium with the highest priority AIFS and without performing backoff.
 It may begin transmission at the beginning of each reservation block.
 It may initiate an additional frame transaction after any transaction it initiated but shall not initiate such a transaction later than pSIFS after the end of the previous frame transaction.
-The reservation owner shall not transmit a data or aggregated data frame without backoff unless the Delivery ID field is set to a Stream Index that is the same as the Stream Index for the reservation and the DestAddr of the frame is the same as the Target DevAddr for the reservation or the DestAddr of the frame matches the DevAddr of any target of an established multicast reservation.
+The reservation owner shall not transmit a data or aggregated data frame without backoff unless the Delivery ID field is set to a Stream Index that is the same as the Stream Index for the reservation and the DestAddr of the frame is the same as the Target DevAddr for the reservation.
 The reservation owner may transmit any command or control frame without backoff.
 Neighbours of a reservation owner shall follow PCA rules to access the medium.
 Neighbours of a reservation target that are not neighbours of the reservation owner shall not access the medium.